 The coupe had some structural differences as well, in part to accommodate a new double wishbone rear suspension.
 Predictably, this was similar to the Accord’s: a trailing arm, two unequal-length lower lateral links, a twisted upper arm, and a single upper lateral link; a rear anti-roll bar was retained, but was 18% thicker than the sedan’s.
 The front suspension was similar to the Legend sedan’s, although the mounting points were altered and a larger front anti-roll bar was now connected with ball joints.
 Coupes also had firmer damping, bigger disc brakes, and wider tires on 15-inch wheels.
 Honda’s new three-channel ABS was standard on JDM coupes and optional elsewhere.

 The revised chassis was accompanied by a new 2,675 cc (163 cu. in.)
 C27A engine with a dual-runner intake manifold like the C20A’s.
 On JDM cars, the C27A1 was rated at 180 PS JIS (132 kW) and 166 lb-ft (226 N-m) of torque; Honda said 85% of maximum torque was available from 1,500 rpm, providing much-improved low-speed muscle.
 In Japan, the bigger engine was offered only with a new dual-mode, electronically controlled four-speed automatic.
 Honda claimed the new engine and transmission trimmed 0.8 seconds from the sedan’s 0–62 mph (0–100 km/h) acceleration time.
-Export cars could also be ordered with the same five-speed manual gearbox offered the 2.5-liter sedans, which made the coupe capable of 0–60 mph (0–97 km/h) in around 8 seconds and a top speed of more than 130 mph (210 km/h).
+Export cars could also be ordered with the same five-speed manual gearbox offered on 2.5-liter sedans, which made the coupe capable of 0–60 mph (0–97 km/h) in around 8 seconds with a top speed of more than 130 mph (210 km/h).

 Unlike the sedan, the JDM Legend coupe was offered only in a single well-equipped 3-number grade with the C27A1 engine and a hefty ¥3,850,000 price tag (around $21,500).
 Later in the year, Honda added a new Exclusive grade, which cost an additional ¥280,000 (about $1,600).
 Either grade actually cost more than a Toyota Soarer 3.0GT, which had substantially more power and greater prestige.